 The best media streamer for gamers

-Why should you buy this: It offers 4K and HDR, paired with premium gaming features.
+Why should you buy this?
+It offers 4K and HDR paired with premium gaming features.

-Who it’s for: Those who prefer their streaming with a healthy side of gaming.
+Who’s it for?
+Those who prefer their streaming with a healthy side of gaming.

-How much will it cost: $200 to $300
+How much will it cost? $180 to $300 (depending on options)

-Why we picked the Nvidia Shield TV:
+Why we picked the Nvidia Shield:

 Most of the products on this list are squarely focused on streaming video, but despite the “TV” in its name, the Nvidia Shield TV takes a different approach.
 The device features 4K resolution and HDR streaming capabilities based on the Android TV platform, but at its heart, the Shield TV is designed with gamers in mind.

-For 4K streaming, Netflix, Vudu, UltraFlix, Amazon Video, and YouTube are currently supported, with HDR support available on select services.
-For HD streaming, many more options are available, including HBO Now, Twitch, CBS, FOX, and Vimeo — basically anything in the Google Play store.
+For 4K streaming, Netflix, Vudu, UltraFlix, Amazon Video, and YouTube are all supported, with HDR support available on select services.
+For HD streaming, many more options are available, including HBO Now, Twitch, CBS, Fox, and Vimeo — basically, anything in the Google Play store — and live TV is available via Sling TV or PlayStation Vue.
 Many of these apps can easily be searched using the built-in Voice Search feature.

 For $8 a month, GeForceNOW allows users to stream games to their Shield at 1080p resolution, but performance is dependent upon internet speed.
 On the audio side, the Nvidia Shield TV supports 5.1 and 7.1 surround sound, as well as Dolby Atmos object-based surround sound.
-High-resolution audio is also supported, with some formats supported natively and others supported via pass-through.
+High-resolution audio is also supported, with some formats supported natively and others supported via passthrough.